tenzir/tenzir/docker/compose/README.md

 ## Naming Compose files

-All `.yaml` file in this directory being Docker Compose configuration files, we skip the convention of prefixing them with `docker-compose.`
+All `.yaml` file in this directory being Docker Compose configuration files, we ignore the convention of prefixing them with `docker-compose.`

 Their naming follows the structure `{integration}.{feature}.yaml`:
 - `integration`: the name of the core service that is being integrated
 - `feature`:
-  - if unspecified, it means that the file contains the base configuration of the integration (it can usually work in standalone mode)
+  - if unspecified, the file is expected to contain the base configuration of the integration (it can usually work in standalone mode)
   - if `vast` is specified (e.g `quarto.vast.yaml`), it means that the file contains the configurations to interact with the `vast` service (e.g networking)
   - otherwise a keyword indicating what is being enabled in the `integration` on top of the base configuration (e.g `vast.volume.yaml` configures volumes for the `vast` service to provide persistence)